France offers to host African security summit on Boko Haram

 France, Britain, the United States and other countries have said they were sending experts to help Nigeria track down and free the schoolgirls.

-Nigeria's army has mobilised two divisions to hunt for the schoolgirls as Jonathan's government has faced criticism for not responding more quickly to the abductions.
+Nigeria's army has mobilized two divisions to hunt for the schoolgirls as Jonathan's government has faced criticism for not responding more quickly to the abductions.

 A French priest was released in December after being kidnapped the previous month in northern Cameroon, a region where Boko Haram is known to operate.
 The group kidnapped a French family of seven on holiday in northern Cameroon in February 2013 and released them the following April.